iterative/dvc.org/static/docs/commands-reference/pkg.md

 Manage DVC packages.
 See `dvc pkg install`.

-Any DVC project can be used as a DVC package in order to reuse its data artifacts in the current project workspace.
+Any DVC project can be used as a DVC package in order to reuse its code, stages, and related data artifacts in the current project workspace.

 ## Options